cypress-io/cypress-documentation/content/guides/component-testing/vue/quickstart.md

 ampersand to the alias name).
 We assert that the method was called with the expected value.

-With that, `StepperComponent` is well tested.
+With that, the `Stepper` component is well tested.
 Nice job!

 ## What's Next?

-Congratulations, you covered the basics for component testing an Angular component with Cypress!
+Congratulations, you covered the basics for component testing a Vue component with Cypress!

 To learn more about testing with Cypress, check out the [Introduction to Cypress](/guides/core-concepts/introduction-to-cypress) guide.